Charlize Theron: Health concerns

 Theron often quips that she has more injuries on sets that are not action films; however, while filming Æon Flux in Berlin, Theron suffered a herniated disc in her neck, caused by a fall while filming a series of back handsprings.
 It required her to wear a neck brace for a month.
-Her thumb ligament tore during The Old Guard when her thumb caught in another actor's jacket during a fight scene, which required three operations and six months in a thumb brace.
-There were no major injuries during the filming of Atomic Blonde but she broke teeth from jaw clenching and had dental surgery to remove them: "I had the removal and I had to put a donor bone in there to heal until I came back, and then I had another surgery to put a metal screw in there."
+Her thumb ligament tore during filming of The Old Guard when her thumb caught in another actor's jacket during a fight scene, which required three operations and six months in a thumb brace.
+During the filming of Atomic Blonde she broke teeth from clenching her jaw, and had dental surgery to remove them: "I had the removal and I had to put a donor bone in there to heal until I came back, and then I had another surgery to put a metal screw in there."

-Outside of action films, she had a herniated disk in her lower back as she filmed Tully and suffered from a depression-like state, which she theorised was the result from the processed food she had to eat for her character's post-natal body.
+Outside of action films, she had a herniated disk in her lower back as she filmed Tully and suffered from a depression-like state, which she theorized was the result of the processed food she had to eat for her character's post-natal body.
 In July 2009, she was diagnosed with a serious stomach virus, thought to be contracted while overseas.
-While filming The Road, Theron injured her vocal cords during the labour screaming scenes.
+While filming The Road, Theron injured her vocal cords while screaming during the labour scenes.
 When promoting Long Shot, she revealed that she laughed so hard at Borat that her neck locked for five days.
-Then she added that on the set of Long Shot she "ended up in the ER" after knocking her head against a bench behind her when she was putting on knee pads.
+She added that on the set of Long Shot she "ended up in the ER" after knocking her head against a bench behind her when she was putting on knee pads.

 Filmography and accolades

-As of early 2020, Theron's film work has earned her 100 award nominations and 39 wins.
+Theron has appeared in over 50 films.
+She has received an Academy Award, a Golden Globe Award, a Screen Actors Guild Award, and nominations for three British Academy Film Awards and an Emmy Award.